Astrology and astronomy

 Astrology and astronomy were archaically treated together (astrologia), but gradually distinguished through the Late Middle Ages into the Age of Reason.
 Developments in 17th century philosophy resulted in astrology and astronomy operating as independent pursuits by the 18th century.

-Whereas the academic discipline of astronomy studies observable phenomena beyond the Earth's atmosphere, the pseudoscience of astrology uses the apparent positions of celestial objects as the basis for divination.
+Whereas the academic discipline of astronomy studies observable phenomena beyond the Earth's atmosphere, astrology uses the apparent positions of celestial objects as the basis for divination.

 Overview

 In pre-modern times, most cultures did not make a clear distinction between the two disciplines, putting them both together as one.
 In ancient Babylonia, famed for its astrology, there were not separate roles for the astronomer as predictor of celestial phenomena, and the astrologer as their interpreter; both functions were performed by the same person.
-This overlap does not mean that astrology and astronomy were always regarded as one and the same.
 In ancient Greece, pre-Socratic thinkers such as Anaximander, Xenophanes, Anaximenes, and Heraclides speculated about the nature and substance of the stars and planets.
 Astronomers such as Eudoxus (contemporary with Plato) observed planetary motions and cycles, and created a geocentric cosmological model that would be accepted by Aristotle.
 This model generally lasted until Ptolemy, who added epicycles to explain the retrograde motion of Mars.
 (Around 250 BC, Aristarchus of Samos postulated a proto-heliocentric theory, which would not be reconsidered for nearly two millennia (Copernicus), as Aristotle's geocentric model continued to be favored.)
 The Platonic school promoted the study of astronomy as a part of philosophy because the motions of the heavens demonstrate an orderly and harmonious cosmos.
 In the third century BC, Babylonian astrology began to make its presence felt in Greece.
 Astrology was criticized by Hellenistic philosophers such as the Academic Skeptic Carneades and Middle Stoic Panaetius.
 However, the notions of the Great Year (when all the planets complete a full cycle and return to their relative positions) and eternal recurrence were Stoic doctrines that made divination and fatalism possible.